Youth Climate Leadership Program

-Presented by Bluedot Institute and EarthDNA Ambassador Program, for Select High School Students
+Presented by Bluedot Institute and University of Santa Barbara’s BREN School of Environmental Science, for Select High School Students

 Bluedot Institute Logo

-• This is an excellent opportunity for high school students to sharpen their leadership and communications skills in a week of intensive training at the MIT Media Lab.
+This is an excellent opportunity for high school students to sharpen their leadership and communications skills in a pristine natural setting with expert teachers, guides, and mentors.

-• Bluedot will co-sponsor and facilitate in collaboration with EarthDNA, as well as provide scholarship funds for students to join the program.
+Bluedot Institute will co-sponsor and facilitate in collaboration with PhD mentors from the BREN School of Environmental Science, as well as provide scholarship funds for students to join the program.

 Overview